nathanvid/infinitemage-website/content/chapters/chapter_0212.md

 "A perfect circle is one thing, but what about the formulas?
 A human mind can't instantly calculate the enormous information needed to make a volcano explode."

 "But there is insight.
 Here, I'll try one thing.
 We'll perform a mental fusion.
-I'll become Shirone and use the halo.
-Then that experience will be converted entirely to Shirone's experience and remain in your mind."
+I'll become you and use the halo.
+Then that experience will be converted entirely to your experience and remain in your mind."

 "Such a method..."

 Ikael's eyes became sharp.

 "Don't call it a method.
 It's no different from the most extreme violence that can be inflicted on a human.
-If we're careless, Shirone's mind will shatter.
-And my mind, which has merged with Shirone's, won't be safe either."
+If we're careless, your mind will shatter.
+And my mind, which has merged with your, won't be safe either."

 Shirone felt nauseous.
 If it was to save his friends, he didn't mind his mind being destroyed.
 He'd risked his life from the beginning.
 But if even Ikael would be in danger, it wasn't something he could decide rashly.